Adjudication

-Adjudication is the process of either approving or denying a remedy.
+approving or denying a remedy.
+In the case of an election, it is the process of correcting a faulty ballot, or refusing to if no adequate evidence is provided for a challenged result.
 No vote remedy is allowed without first notarizing the associated completed ballot.

 Ballot Notarization

-Usually a notary is a witness to the fact that a person signed a particular document.
-In the typical case, they take down the identity of the person, and they witness them sign a document.
-In the EIP use case, the notary doesn’t know or record the identity of the person.
-Instead, they are witnessing to the fact that a particular token or vote tracking number is associated with a particular set of choices on a ballot.
-The notary is basically witnessing the content of the ballot and the person who owns the ballot, whoever they are, are agreeing to those contents.
+secret ballot election, the notary doesn’t record the identity of the person (even if they know their identity).
+Instead, the parties involved are witnessing to the fact that a particular token or vote tracking number is associated with a particular set of choices on a completed ballot.
+The notary is basically witnessing the content of the ballot and the person who owns the ballot, whoever they are, are agreeing to those contents without revealing their identity.
 The notary is notarizing a completed ballot.

 Offering Vote Remedy

 Notarization is optional and only necessary in the case where a voter wishes to reserve the right to challenge how their ballot was recorded.
 This happens when a voter believes there is a discrepancy between how they claim they voted and the way it showed up on the CVR list.
+Even though it is optional, it is a best practice to obtain a vote notarization.

 The only way remedy is allowed is if the notary and the voter agree that the contents don’t match.
 This can only happen if the notary recorded the entire completed ballot at the time of notarization